 Probiotics have also been utilised in a different manner to help against COVID-19 – to make a vaccine.
 Lactobacillus acidophilus has been increasingly recognised for its potential as a vaccine vector.
 Biomedical research carried out by a team of scientists at the Department of Microbiology, Immunology and Pathology in Colorado State University, assessed the use of genetically modified Lactobacillus acidophilus13 as a vaccine vector to target the coronavirus.
 Extensive clinical testing was required before it could be proven to be efficacious as a vaccine against SARS-CoV-2.
 In the meantime, other vaccines have been approved and disseminated.

 Although it remains to be confirmed that probiotics can help against COVID-19, it can be acknowledged that maintaining a healthy gut microbiome plays an important role in normal immune function.
 Replenishing our gut microbiome, whether through diet or by other means, is therefore worth considering.
-Earlier this month, the epidemiologist Professor Tim Spector from ZOE, the COVID symptom study app, released a video update including advice on how to support our health against COVID-19.
-He discussed how our gut microbiome is negatively impacted by the virus and by “keeping it in good shape, you can do something to ameliorate the disease”.
-He recommended supporting the health of our gut microbiome by eating plenty of fresh fruit and vegetables, by including fermented foods in our diet, for example sauerkraut or kefir, and polyphenol-rich foods such as peanuts and berries.
+The epidemiologist Professor Tim Spector from ZOE, the COVID symptom study app, releases a weekly video update including advice on how to support our health against COVID-19.
+He discusses how our gut microbiome is negatively impacted by the virus and by “keeping it in good shape, you can do something to ameliorate the disease”.
+He has recommended supporting the health of our gut microbiome by eating plenty of fresh fruit and vegetables, by including fermented foods in our diet, for example sauerkraut or kefir, and polyphenol-rich foods such as peanuts and berries.
 Along with Professor Spector’s suggestions, it is worth noting probiotic supplements are also an option for replenishing the gut microbiome with beneficial bacteria.
 Learn more about the microbiome over on the Probiotics Learning Lab.